rgarg3865/foodloss-website/README.md

    * sqlite-jdbc

 ## Running the Main web server
-You can run the main webserver program similar to the project workshop activities
 1. Open this project within VSCode
 2. Allow VSCode to read the pom.xml file
  - Allow the popups to run and "say yes" to VSCode configuring the build